-Metformine 1000 mg film-coated tablet can be used in children from 10 years of age and adolescents.
-The usual starting dose is 500 mg or 850 mg metformin hydrochloride once daily, given during or after meals.
+Metformin can be used in children from 10 years of age and adolescents

-After 10 to 15 days the dose should be adjusted on the basis of blood glucose measurements.
+- The usual starting dose is one tablet of 500 mg or 850 mg once daily, given during meals or after meals - After 10 to 15 days the dose should be adjusted on the basis of blood glucose measurements.
 A slow increase of dose may improve gastrointestinal tolerability.
-The maximum recommended dose of metformin hydrochloride is 2 g daily, taken as 2 or 3 divided doses.
+The maximum recommended dose of Metformin hydrochloride is 2 g daily, taken as 2 or 3 divided doses.